How to stop $10,000 mistakes at compile time

 type Flavor<T, F> = T & { [__flavor]?: F };

-Now define distinct types for each unit:
+Let’s define flavor types for each unit:

 type MinorCurrencyAmount = Flavor<number, "MinorCurrencyAmount">;